 If you go ahead and attach something, then you can technically be prosecuted for criminal damage, although cases are sporadic.

-“Do not drill your neighbours wall because you will be breaking the law in the UK.
-You will also be liable for any costs for reapiring the damage caused!”
+“Do not drill your neighbour’s wall because you will be breaking the law in the UK.
+You will also be liable for any costs for repairing any damage caused!”